1. Admission fees: to scenic spots as listed in the itinerary;

 2. Gratuities to guides & drivers and any expense of personal nature;

 3. Our tour package does not include Travel Insurance.
-Please DO purchase the Travel Insurance before your trip to against any unforeseen circumstance.
+We recommend that you purchase Travel Insurance to help protect you and your trip investment.

 Bangkok – Holiday Inn Silom or Similar